 We can’t get enough of compiling unique baby name lists and these baby names from literature are sure to tick at least a few of your boxes when deciding what to call your Mini on the way!

-KEEP SCROLLING TO BROWSE THESE 50 UNIQUE BABY NAMES FROM LITERATURE THAT ARE GAINING STEAM.
+KEEP SCROLLING TO BROWSE OUR LIST OF 50 UNIQUE BABY NAMES FROM BOOKS AND LITERATURE.

 Girls